cheminfo/c6h6-documentation/src/book/spectra/mass/polycalc/README.md

 ##### 3. Isotopic pattern Similarity Tool

-PolyCalc can help users evaluate matching scores for polymer distribution assignment.
+MSPolyCalc can help users evaluate matching scores for polymer distribution assignment.
 Peaks can be assigned based on monoisotopic masses only (similarity = 0 - function is ignored) or based on a full isotopic pattern matching evaluation (similarity > 0).
 In that case, users must define the way to compare isotopic patterns, in particular the range of masses.
 It is important to fill up the function “Zone” while the function “Width” is optional, and more addressed to advanced users.

 <img src="images/zone.png">